inertialsense/IS-hdw/Products/EVB-2-1/README.md

 ### r2.1.0

-+ Dual purpose reset line to reset uINS and MCU using an RC filters.
++ Dual purpose reset line to reset IMX and MCU using an RC filters.
 One resets quickly and the other follows after a delay.
 + Consider loading ICE debugger header for SAME70 MCU by default to support developers.
-+ Expose uINS data ready pin GPIO13 on H7.
++ Expose IMX data ready pin GPIO13 on H7.
 + Fix top layer copper pour for XBee regulator input that connects C20 pin 2 to XBee regulator U7 pin 1.
 + Cut trace (disconnect) VUSB from ESD protection for both USB ports.
 It's causing voltage to appear on FET switches and partially enable.
 + Add EVB version number to PCB
 + Consider switching battery to Seiko MS621T for -40 to 85 C temp range.
-+ Add jumper selection of CAN transceiver to uINS and EVB processor for CAN support.
++ Add jumper selection of CAN transceiver to IMX and EVB processor for CAN support.
 + Consider exposing SAME70 chip erase (PB12) to SMT resistor pads to 3.3V.
-+ Fix reversed uINS CAN Rx and Tx lines.
++ Fix reversed IMX CAN Rx and Tx lines.
 (Double check this).

 ________________________________________________________________________________